Metop-A/B/C GOME-2 AAI product#

 %run ../../functions.ipynb

-Load and browse Metop-A GOME-2 Level 3 AAI data
+Load and browse Metop-A GOME-2 Level 3 AAI data#

 The Metop-A/B/C GOME-3 Level 3 AAI data files can be downloaded from the TEMIS website in NetCDF data format.
 TEMIS offers the data of all three satellites Metop-A, -B and -C, which, combined, provide daily measurements for the entire globe.

-The following example uses daily gridded AAI data from the three satellites Metop-A, -B, and -C for 3 consecutive days between 5 to 7 February 2021.
+The following example uses daily gridded AAI data from the three satellites Metop-A, -B, and -C for 3 consecutive days between 5 to 7 April 2024.
 The example shows the dispersion of aerosols during the Saharan dust event over part of south-east France, Switzerland and northern Italy.

 Daily gridded data is available for each satellite.
 Thus, the first step is to inspect one file to get a better understanding of the general data structure.
 Followed by loading the data files for the entire time period into one xarray.DataArray and to repeat this for each of the three satellites Metop-A, -B and -C.